Procedures > Root Canal vs. Apicoectomy

 What is the process for a Root Canal?

-A root canal procedure begins with a consultation with our endodontists, who examines the tooth and takes x-rays to determine if it is necessary.
+A root canal procedure begins with a consultation with our endodontist, who examines the tooth and takes x-rays to determine if it is necessary.
 The infected or damaged pulp is removed, and the canals are cleaned, shaped, and filled with a rubber-like material called gutta-percha.
 The opening in the tooth is then sealed with a temporary filling.
 After the procedure, you may experience some discomfort or sensitivity, Dr. Gray will provide instructions for care and management of pain.
 A permanent filling or crown is then placed on the tooth to protect it and restore its function.
 The entire process typically takes 1-2 visits and the recovery time is usually short.

 Call Our Endodontist Today!